 Current Statutes allow the Board of Trustees to make annual supplemental cost-of-living adjustments each year only when the actuary for the System and the State Legislative Actuary certify that LASERS is systematically approaching actuarial soundness and if such cost-of-living adjustments are not enacted by the legislature.
 The cost-of-living adjustments may not exceed more than 3% in any year.
 These adjustments are computed on the base retirement or survivors' benefit.
 Benefit increases have occurred under the Statutes in various years since 1970 and have been limited to the 3% amount.
 In addition, several other cost-of-living adjustments or supplemental benefit payments have occurred in the past as a result of legislation, some being paid from investment income and others being paid from funds appropriated by the state legislature.
-The last cost-of-living adjustment from this source was granted on September 1, 1991.
+The last cost-of-living adjustment from appropriation of funds was granted on September 1, 1991.

 Previously, legislation was passed which established a funding mechanism for future cost-of-living adjustments for retirees.
 An Employee Experience Account was created to set aside a portion of net experience gain as determined by LASERS' actuary.
 Funds accrue in the account until such time as there are sufficient amounts to grant a cost-of-living adjustment.
-The balance in this account was approximately \$(270,929,581) and \$184,023,157 at June 30, 2002 and 2001, respectively.
+The balance in this account was \$(634,512,981) and \$(270,929,581) at June 30, 2003 and 2002, respectively.